The-Hacker894/HackerBot/README.md

 The HackerWorld version of HackerBot is 0.0.9 .
 That version uses > as its prefix.

-The GitHub version of HackerBot is 0.0.8.
-That version uses - as its prefix.

 This change was made due to interferance with popular bots like GalacticBot.